-2023 and transform! european network for alternative thinking and political dialogue Square de Meeûs 25 - 1000 Brussels, Belgium transform! europe is partially financed through a subsidy from the European Parliament.
-The sole liability rests with the authors and the European Parliament is not responsible for any use that may be made of the information contained in any publication on this website.
+Transform! european network for alternative thinking and political dialogue Square de Meeûs 25 - 1000 Brussels, Belgium transform! europe is partially financed through a subsidy from the European Parliament.

-This work by transform! is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-Permissions beyond the scope of this license may be available at office (at) transform-network.net.
+$This work by transform! is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International \underline{License}. \underline{Permissions beyond} \ the scope of this license may be available at office (at) transform-network.net.$